dhth/mrj/README.md

           Whether to show information for repos with no PRs -u, --show-prs-from-untrusted-authors
-          Whether to show information for PRs from untrusted authors -d, --dry-run
+          Whether to show information for PRs from untrusted authors -e, --execute
-          Whether to only print out information without merging any PRs -h, --help
+          Whether to actually merge PRs; mrj operates in "dry-run mode" by default -h, --help
           Print help
 ```